symfony-cmf/symfony-cmf-docs/components/routing/chain.rst

     Historically, the router had to do the matching on the URL string alone.
-    Since Symfony 2.2, it can alternatively implement the ``RequestMatcherInterface`` to do the matching on the full :class:`Symfony\\Component\\Routing\\Request` object if it wants to use other request information into account like the domain or accept-encoding.
+    Since Symfony 2.2, it can alternatively implement the ``RequestMatcherInterface`` to do the matching on the full :class:`Symfony\\Component\\HttpFoundation\\Request` object if it wants to
+    use other request information into account like the domain or accept-encoding.
 The ``ChainRouter`` supports both types of route matching.

 Adding Routers to the Chain
 ---------------------------